sirbeep/presentation-project-based-iac/README.md

 &nbsp;

-We'll now glance at some of the many details you'll find in a more thourough inspection of my [Atlantis](https://github.com/sirbeep/atlantis-pr-pipeline "build repository")
+We'll now glance at some of the many details you'll find in a more thourough inspection of my [Atlantis](https://github.com/sirbeep/atlantis-pr-pipeline) build repository
 &nbsp;

 &nbsp;